WakeReality/Twine_Engine_Troubles/README.md

 # Engine Namespace

-This third example fails with a syntax error in the Twine HTML file.
+This third example does not produce any errors, but the output in Twine story does ot reflect the change of passage to "Passage C".\\

+The onscreen message explains that a web browser refresh is required.